The medical community does not recognize adrenal fatigue as a real condition – but if you suffer from it, you may beg to differ.

 In a large pot, sauté cumin seeds in EVOO until golden brown.

 Chop the garlic and onion and add it to the pot.
 Sauté until the onions become translucent.
-Add black turtle beans and plenty of water.
+Add 4 cups water and black turtle beans.
 Add the chili pepper.
 When the beans become somewhat tender, add turmeric powder and half the ginger.
 When they become totally tender, add your bouillon.

 - 1 lb lean hamburger